September 02, 2025

 Advance Tax

 Under Section 44ADA, 100% of advance tax must be paid by 15 March of the financial year.
-Any amount paid by way of advance tax on or before 31 March is also treated as advance tax for that year.
-Delays in payment attract interest under Sections 234B and 234C.
+Any amount paid on or before 31 March is also treated as advance tax for that year.
+However, interest under Section 234C may apply for the period between 15 March and the actual payment date.
+Delays beyond 31 March attract interest under both Sections 234B and 234C.

 ITR Form

-File ITR-4 (Sugam) if eligible (resident individual or partnership firm other than LLP, total income not exceeding ₹50 lakh, income computed on presumptive basis, and long-term capital gains under Section 112A not exceeding ₹1.25 lakh).
+File ITR-4 (Sugam) if eligible: resident individual or partnership firm other than LLP, total income not exceeding Rs 50 lakh, income computed on presumptive basis, and long-term capital gains under Section 112A not exceeding Rs 1.25 lakh.
 Otherwise file ITR-3.

 No five-year lock-in unlike Section 44AD: Section 44ADA has no lock-in period.
 A professional can opt in or out of the presumptive scheme on a year-by-year basis, unlike Section 44AD(4) which restricts businesses from re-entering the scheme for five years if they opt out.